-NP: Nurse practitioners work in a wide variety of settings where direct physician oversight is rarely part of the day-to-day routine.
+NP: Nurse practitioners also work in a wide variety of settings where direct physician oversight is rarely part of the day-to-day routine.
 These settings include hospitals, private physician practices, skilled nursing facilities, and even schools and summer camps.
 NPs also frequently establish independent NP-led clinics and partner practices with other NPs.

 PA: Physician assistants can specialize in many areas that typically center on disease type or area of medicine.
 Examples include everything from dermatology to emergency medicine or surgery.

 Education & Programs

-NP: A master’s degree in nursing is the minimum requirement to practice in any state.
-However, the American Association of Colleges of Nursing has recommended that in the future, nurse practitioners be required to hold a Doctor of Nursing Practice (DNP), but the current nursing shortage has made this impractical for the time being.
+NP: A master’s degree in nursing is the minimum requirement to become a nurse practitioner.
+The American Association of Colleges of Nursing and other organizations have recommended that in the future, nurse practitioners be required to hold a Doctor of Nursing Practice (DNP), but the current nursing shortage has made this impractical for the time being.

 PA: Programs must be accredited through the Accreditation Review Commission on Education for the Physician Assistant.

 PA: Beginning in 2014, a 10-year certification maintenance cycle was implemented, replacing the six-year cycle that was previously in place.
 Physician assistants must complete 100 credit hours and pass a recertification exam every 5 years (twice within each renewal cycle) and log their time officially through the National Commission on Certification of Physician Assistants.

 Featured YouTube Video

 Certification & Licensing

-PA: Physician assistants are certified through the National Commission on Certification of Physician Assistants, and must pass the Physician Assistant National Certifying Examination.
+PA: All physician assistants are certified through the National Commission on Certification of Physician Assistants, and must pass the Physician Assistant National Certifying Examination.

 PA: State licensing is necessary to practice and requires holding a graduate degree and national certification.
 No previous license is needed.

 NP: State licensing is necessary to practice and requires a master’s degree at minimum, an RN license, and national certification through one of the above-named certification agencies.

 PA: Maintaining certification requires the completion of continuing education credit hours, as stated above.